 Compare is a leading journal of international and comparative education, publishing eight issues a year of high quality articles on diverse issues of educational policy and practice around the world.
 It is the official journal of the British Association of International and Comparative Education (BAICE), which works to support activities of research, teaching and collaboration in the field.
 In order to maintain its significant global standing, one of Compare’s missions is to develop the diversity of its authorship, and support underrepresented groups, in light of the significant inequalities of global academic publishing.
 For this reason, it established in 2017 an annual Compare Fellowship, to support early career academics from the Global South in disseminating their research and scholarship to a global audience.

-- Attending and presenting at the UKFIET conference in Oxford, UK, in September 2021
+- Attending and presenting at the BAICE conference in Edinburgh, UK, 13 – 15 September 2022 (subject to COVID restrictions)

 - Attending the Compare writers’ workshop at the conference (a full-day course for early career researchers)

-- 2-4 week stay at an institution in the UK following the conference (to carry out library research, attend academic events, and develop publication ideas with the guidance of a mentor)
+- 2 – 4 week stay at an institution in the UK following the conference (to carry out library research, attend academic events, interact with colleagues and develop publication ideas with the guidance of a mentor)

 While in their country of origin, the Compare Fellow will be expected to engage in the following activities: